Orbital-Core/releases/README.md

 wget https://github.com/Orbital-Core/releases/releases/download/v1.1.0/Linux.zip
 ```

-Unzip the folder and then `cd` inside the directory.
+Unzip the folder and then `cd` inside the directory (if necessary).

 After that run the below command to configure the node: